5 Information Governance essentials

-Anyone who’s involved with information management, and particularly records management systems, needs to be able to see the whole picture and understand where IT, records management, and business analysis meet.
+Anyone who’s involved with information management, including records management systems, needs to be able to see the whole picture and understand where IT, records management, and business analysis meet.
 It’s important to invest in a cross training program so that your team build a broader understanding of information governance issues.
 This means:

-- Information governance knowledge for programmers and analysts
+- information governance knowledge for programmers and analysts; and

 When it comes to managing information, businesses need to clean up existing content.
 Without controls and standards, folder titling and metadata tagging becomes random.
 Establishing metadata standards, and re-tagging with standardized metadata is the way to tidy up.
-When this is done, you’ll ready to create new systems and improve your existing systems.
+When this is done, you’ll be ready to create new systems and able to leverage your existing systems.

-This is where ECM systems with flexible architectures and great usability tools come in.
+This is where we need ECM systems with flexible architectures.
 They enable businesses to achieve this automation.

-Not all documents need to be tagged and classified, and often businesses don’t have the time to deal with piles of legacy data.
+Often businesses don’t have the time or resources to deal with piles of legacy data.
 That’s why it’s important to have good search tools.
-Not just search engines, but search tools like ontologies, thesauri and synonym rings that connect terms and their variants together.
-That means expanding a business’ classification tools with semantic equivalents (alternate labels, non-preferred terms) to enable more effective searching.
+Not just search engines, but search tools like ontologies, thesauri and synonym rings that make search engines work effectively.
+That means expanding your business’ classification tools with semantic equivalents (alternate labels, non-preferred terms) to enable more effective searching.